-- 3.5.1 Applicants must have an acceptable driving history. - 3.5.2 This will be determined in line with our Guidelines Relating to Fitness and Propriety in Appendix C. - 3.5.3 In order to allow the licensing authority to have sufficient access to applicants' driving record, all new applicants must apply to the DVLA for the release of the requisite information as detailed on the Driver Licence Apply or Renew webpage. - 3.5.4 In addition, all applications (for both new licences and renewals) must provide a unique 'check code' obtained from https://www.gov.uk/view-driving-licence on their application form, and otherwise upon reasonable request, and give consent for the Council to access their DVLA driving history using the code supplied.
+- 3.5.1 Applicants must have an acceptable driving history. - 3.5.2 This will be determined in line with our Guidelines Relating to Fitness and Propriety in Appendix C. - 3.5.3 In order to allow the licensing authority to have sufficient access to applicants' driving record, all new applicants must apply to the DVLA for the release of the requisite information as detailed on the Driver Licence Apply or Renew webpage. - 3.5.4 In addition, all applications (for both new licences and renewals) must provide a unique 'check code' obtained from gov.uk application form, and otherwise upon reasonable request, and give consent for the Council to access their DVLA driving history using the code supplied.